Logo

 Benefits of multi-cloud computing

 2. Leverage innovative technologies.
 When building a multi-cloud environment, you can choose the most innovative vendors in each field.
-Major cloud service providers make adopting their products as fast as possible, saving you time to study and develop these technologies yourself.
-You also can quickly change one or several cloud vendors if you discover a newer or better fitting technology.
+Major cloud service providers can save you time studying and developing certain high-tech features like machine learning and artificial intelligence, blockchain, etc. You also can quickly change one or several cloud vendors if you discover a newer or better-fitting technology.

 3. Increase infrastructure performance.
 Using high-speed resources located in different regions helps organizations achieve maximum infrastructure and bandwidth performance.
 Choosing several IaaS providers in several regions also allows you to improve the local user experience and balance the cost of infrastructure support with efficiency.